Last Updated on 28/12/2021 by richard

 Most people who grow rhubarb have made apple and rhubarb crumble, if not we have a recipe for you to try.

 Home Grown Rhubarb

-My son grows rhubarb on his allottment so we have a never ending supply from late spring into autumn.
+My son grows rhubarb on his allotment so we have a never-ending supply from late spring into autumn.